 - 6.6.1.
-The phase in which the turn player can place cards in his or her climax area.
+The phase in which the turn player can place cards in their climax area.
 This phase is executed in the order as follows: - 6.6.1.1.
 The Trigger Condition "at the beginning of climax phase" is fulfilled.
 A check timing occurs. - 6.6.1.2.
 The turn player gets a play timing (and the accompanying check timing preceding it). - 6.6.1.2.1.
-At this time, the only cards that the turn player can play are climax from his or her hand. - 6.6.1.2.2.
-If the turn player takes any action during this play timing, he or she will not get another play timing.
+At this time, the only cards that the turn player can play are climax from their hand. - 6.6.1.2.2.
+If the turn player takes any action during this play timing, they will not get another play timing.
 The turn player is allowed to play only one (1) climax during this step. - 6.6.1.3.
 A check timing occurs.
 After completing all necessary actions in this check timing, advance to the Attack Phase.